Physics-tailored machine learning reveals unexpected physics in dusty plasmas: Introduction

-To infer the dusty plasma interaction laws, we captured three dimensional (3D) trajectories of individual dust particles using scanning laser sheet tomography \cite{yu20233d}.
-Our physics-constrained neural network model used this to infer {\em non-reciprocal} interactions between individual pairs of non-identical particles, environmental forces that trap particles and drive their motion, and velocity-dependent drag forces from the background gas.
-Remarkably, the model was extraordinarily accurate in capturing the dynamics of dusty plasma, achieving $R^2> 0.99$ over multiple experiments.
-We validated the model using only {\em unlabeled} experimental data by extracting the mass, $m$, of each particle in two independent ways, which agreed with each other.
-Moreover, we fitted the interaction force of each particle pair to a well-known analytical approximation \cite{konopka2000measurement}, allowing us to extract the charge, $q$, of each particle, and the Debye screening length, $\lambda$.
-We find that $\lambda$ is not solely a property of the plasma environment, and depends on the size of interacting particles, contrary to most theories.
-Furthermore, we find that $q\sim m^{p}$, where $p$ ranges between 0.30 and 0.80 across different experiments and plasma conditions, in contrast to the most widely-used theory of particle charging where $q\propto m^{1/3}$ \cite{melzer2019physics,goree1994charging}.
+To infer interaction laws in dusty plasma, we captured three dimensional (3D) trajectories of individual dust particles using scanning laser sheet tomography \cite{yu20233d}.
+Our physics-constrained neural network model used these trajectories to infer non-reciprocal interactions between individual pairs of non-identical particles, environmental forces that trap particles and drive their motion, and velocity-dependent drag forces from the background gas.
+The inference procedure compared the sum of these forces to the experimental acceleration of each particle.
+Remarkably, the model was extraordinarily accurate when fitting the acceleration, achieving $R^2> 0.99$ over multiple experiments.
+To verify that the model learned each force accurately, we compared the mass, $m$, of each particle in two independent ways, which agreed with each other (and the known size of the particles using optical microscopy).
+For particles in the same horizontal plane, we fitted the interaction force of each particle pair to a well-known analytical approximation \cite{konopka2000measurement,melzer2008fundamentals}, allowing us to simultaneously extract $m$, $q$, and $\lambda$.
+Contrary to conventional assumptions where $\lambda$ depends solely on plasma properties, we find that the fitted value of $\lambda$ increases with the average size of interacting particles.
+Furthermore, we find that $q\sim m^{p}$, where $p$ ranges between 0.30 and 0.80 and increases with background gas pressure.
+This variation contrasts with the simplest assumptions of particle charging in dusty plasmas where $q\propto m^{1/3}$ \cite{melzer2019physics,goree1994charging}.